Vyral/base-template/_posts/2018-05-21-what-does-low-inventory-mean-for-you.md

 Our current inventory in Tucson is at a 22-year low.
 It is the lowest recorded level of inventory that we have seen since our local MLS has been tracking data.
 There is virtually no inventory available in a lot of price points and a lot of areas of town.

 This low inventory is causing an upward pressure on pricing.
-We have seen home prices increase around 10% in the last 12 months and about 35% to 40% in the last 5 years.
+We have seen home prices increase around 10% in the last 12 months and about 35% to 40% in the last five years.

 {% include pullquote.html %}